What are some of the most common TBI side effects?

 Spasticity and severe muscle weakness are caused by communication problems between your brain and muscles.

 The best way to treat spasticity is to rewire your brain through passive range-of-motion exercises.
-This is where someone else performs the action for you by moving your arms and legs.
+This is where someone else moves your arms and legs.

-The better the communication between your muscles and brain gets, the more your spasticity and weakness will improve, until you are able to finally relax your muscles and move them on your own.
+The better the communication between your muscles and brain gets, the more your spasticity and weakness will improve until you can finally relax your muscles and move them on your own.

 5. Vision and Perception Problems

-Problems related to vision and perception are also possible side effects of TBI.
+Problems related to vision and perception are also side effects of TBI.

 Some of the most common vision issues after brain injury are: